kvang5/EmployeePortal/ProjectPlan.md

 ### Week 12
 - [ ] Team Project Presentation
+- [ ] Reconfigure DB with new client note checklist
+- [ ] Create JSP and controller for new client note checklist
 - [ ] Add asynchronous messaging (if needed - might use for employee messaging)
 - [ ] Time log entries